-When Anglican and Roman Catholic missionaries arrived in the region in the early 20th century, often at the same time as traders, the missionaries began to teach Inuit how to read and write Inuktitut using syllabics and, less often, in English or French using Roman orthography.
+As soon as Anglican and Roman Catholic missionaries arrived in Qikiqtaaluk in the early twentieth century, usually in concert with traders, they began to teach Inuit how to read and write in Inuktitut using syllabics and, less often, in English or French using Roman orthography.
 With very small grants from the government and more extensive support from English and Canadian donors, missionaries generally visited Inuit families living in ilagiit nunagivaktangit.
-The missionaries also saw Inuit whenever they came to trading posts during religious holidays, such as Christmas and Easter, to attend services and join in communal celebrations and games.
-While the missionaries influenced ideas about marriage, shamanism, and parenting, Inuit continued to speak Inuktitut, live on the land, and follow most Inuit practices, all while simultaneously absorbing many Christian ideas.14 Missionaries were not trained educators-they focused more on religious ideas than on math, science, and social studies.
-They taught basic syllabic literacy to give converts the skills needed to read and assimilate religious teachings from the Bible and Western moral codes embedded in storybooks.
-Inuit recount that missionary teaching allowed them to enjoy high rates of Inuktitut literacy, with most people being able to read and write syllabics.
+They also saw them whenever they would come to trading posts during religious holidays such as Christmas and Easter to attend services and join in communal celebrations and games.
+While the missionaries influenced ideas about marriage, shamanism, and parenting in particular, Inuit continued to speak Inuktitut, live on the land, and follow most Inuit practices while simultaneously absorbing many Christian ideas.